pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 The starting point is the query parameters provided in the configuration file and no previous state.
 During the first execution, we query the departures for the two airports in the given time window.
 Afterwards, we store for each airport the `begin`-parameter for the next query.
 This equals the `end`-parameter of the current query.
-Now the true incremental phase starts as we now have a state as the starting point.
+Now the true incremental phase starts as we now have stored the state for the next starting point.
 We query the API from the `begin` stored in the previous state until now.
 For this to work, we need to make two changes.
 First add the variable
 ```
 private val now = Instant.now.getEpochSecond

 ```
-just below the nextState variable.
+just below the `nextState` variable.
 Then modify the `currentQueryParameters` variable according to
 ```scala
 // if we have query parameters in the state we will use them from now on
 val currentQueryParameters = if (previousState.isEmpty) queryParameters.get else previousState.map{